peregrineshahin/Approvers/approvers.md

 As the gold standard in the chess engine community, we used SPRT (Sequential Probability Ratio Test) to determine whether a change is statistically beneficial and SPSA (Simultaneous Perturbation Stochastic Approximation) for tuning various constants and parameters.
 In total, we have played around 20M\* games using distributed compute resources.
-Our GitHub repository has over 1250 branches, each containing different ideas and attempt to improve the submission.
+Our GitHub repository has over 1250 branches, each containing different ideas and attempts to improve the submission.
 We have left all commits and branches intact for historical reference when switching from a private to a public repository.
 Most functional commits on the `main` branch include descriptions with the result of associated SPRT tests.